TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/mutual-tls/client-mtls.md

     - my-test-tls
 ```

-### Define via Tyk Operator (Tyk OAS){#tyk-operator-oas}
+### Setup Static mTLS in Tyk Operator using Tyk OAS API Definition{#tyk-operator-oas}

-For Tyk OAS APIs, client certificates are managed using the `TykOasApiDefinition` CRD.
+Client certificates, In Tyk OAS API Definition, are managed using the `TykOasApiDefinition` CRD.
 You can reference Kubernetes secrets that store client certificates in your API definitions.

 Example of Referencing Client Certificates in Tyk OAS